Pain Control Options For Your Dog And Cat

 What Are The Most Popular NSAID Medications Available For My Pet?

-All NSAIDs decrease the body’s production of prostaglandins, one of the main drivers of pain associated with inflammation.
+All NSAIDs decrease your pet’s production of prostaglandins, one of the main drivers of pain associated with inflammation.
 They do so by blocking enzymes involved in prostaglandin formation (COX enzymes).

 These more modern NSAIDs block a specific COX enzyme (COX-2) that is chiefly involved in the production of inflammatory prostaglandins.
 These are the NSAIDs you see advertised on the internet and sold by veterinarians for dogs.
 There is no proof that any one brand is more effective, or causes less potential side effects than another.